deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

 ![anatomyOfAnAgent](/assets/img/2025-7-31-watsonx-Orchestrate-Introduction.md/anatomyOfAnAgent-sml.png)

-An agent can be defined using the watsonx Orchestrate no-code Agent Builder, or via a declarative approach (yaml file) using the watsonx Agent Developer Tool.
+An agent can be defined using the watsonx Orchestrate no-code Agent Builder, or via a declarative approach (yaml file) using the watsonx Agent Developer Kit.
 An agent is is defined by:

 * A model - foundation models (including LLMs) provide the capabilities for agent to plan, and execute tasks.
 You can select from the third-party and IBM models hosted on watsonx.ai, or you can connect to models hosted by other providers using a gateway.
 * An agent style - how the agent will follow its instructions and behave during tasks.
 The following styles can be selected: